Malawi

 Getty Images Getty Images

-New Endeavors: Creating Innovative and Sustainable Value Chains in Licit Cannabis Markets
+New Endeavours: Creating Innovative and Sustainable Value Chains in Licit Cannabis Markets

 The emerging global market for medicinal cannabis and industrial hemp products holds promising economic opportunities for Malawi.
-Farmers and authorities are all set to take Cannabis value chain to higher levels.
+Farmers and authorities are all set to take the cannabis value chain to higher levels.

 Cannabis is an important crop in Africa.
-It provides income to rural communities and people who distribute and sell it in urban areas.
+It provides income to rural communities and distributors in urban areas.
 However, most of this income still stems from illicit activities.
-Currently, an estimated 25% of globally traded cannabis is produced on the continent.
-Malawi is one of the largest producers of cannabis in Southern Africa.
+Currently, an estimated 25% of globally traded cannabis is produced on the continent, with Malawi being one of the largest producers in Southern Africa.

-Meanwhile, the country is facing economic challenges due to the drastic decline in demand for tobacco, its main export crop.
-Therefore, cannabis serves as a much-needed income source for rural farming communities in areas where legal agriculture has become economically or ecologically unsustainable.
-Due to persistent illegality, growers long had to cultivate small fields in inaccessible areas in order to avoid prosecution, often complicating their access to public services and sometimes taking a toll on the environment.
+Meanwhile, the country is facing economic challenges due to the drastic decline in demand for tobacco, Malawi’s main export crop.
+Therefore, cannabis serves as a much-needed income source for rural farming communities in areas where legal agriculture has become economically or environmentally unsustainable.
+Due to persistent illegality, growers have long cultivated cannabis in remote, sometimes protected areas to go undetected, often hampering their access to public services while taking a toll on the environment through excessive pesticide use or uncontrolled irrigation.

-In 2020, however, Malawi took an important step by amending its cannabis legislation in a quest to explore new economic pathways.
-The new law paved the way for legal cultivation, production, processing, and export of medicinal cannabis as well as hemp for industrial purposes.
-With the Cannabis Regulatory Authority (CRA), the act also established a new entity to oversee this nascent market.
+In 2020, however, Malawi took an important step towards more sustainable solutions and new economic pathways.
+The 2020 Cannabis Act paved the way for the legal cultivation, production, processing, and export of medicinal cannabis as well as hemp for industrial purposes.
+With the Cannabis Regulatory Authority (CRA), the Act also established a new entity to oversee this nascent market.

 Sustainable and equitable value chains

-Besides their medicinal use, cannabis and hemp are increasingly sought-after, versatile products that can be used in textiles, construction materials, cosmetic oils and for many other purposes.
-By participating in this global value chain, Malawi could diversify its economy and support cannabis small farmers in their transition towards licit livelihoods.
-Hemp products can also be marketed and used on the domestic market and may thus substitute some currently imported products.
+Besides their medicinal use, cannabis and hemp are increasingly sought-after, versatile products that can be used in textiles, construction materials, cosmetics, and a variety of other applications.
+By participating in this global value chain, Malawi could diversify its economy and support small cannabis farmers in securing licit livelihoods.
+Hemp products might not only be attractive for global export – they can also be marketed and used on the domestic market, substituting some currently imported goods.

-Crucially, Malawi offers environmentally friendly conditions for outdoor cannabis growing which consumes about 98 % less energy, requires less fertilisers – thereby reducing production costs as fertiliser prices are very high in the country – and emits less greenhouse gases compared to indoor cultivation.
-Cannabis farming has a long tradition in Malawi and many rural farming communities are keen to contribute their knowledge and become part of the country’s transformation towards a legal export market.
+Crucially, Malawi offers optimal climate conditions for outdoor cannabis growing which, compared to indoor cultivation, consumes about 98% less energy, requires less fertilizers – thereby also reducing production costs - and emits fewer greenhouse gases.
+Cannabis farming has a long tradition in Malawi, which is why many rural communities are keen to contribute their knowledge and become part of the country’s transformation towards a legal cannabis market.

 This transformation, however, requires further support, infrastructure, and institutional capacities.
-The administrative support systems for the new value chains are still in their infancy stage.
-Yet, Malawi’s cannabis farmers need access to technical knowhow, seeds, and many other inputs.
+Malawi’s administrative support systems for the new value chains are still in their infancy.
+For the future, cannabis regulators, agricultural authorities, and farmers need more access to technical know-how and expertise on issues ranging from international quality standards or reliable seed production to agronomic practices or pest and disease control.

-Without industrial capacities, favorable investment conditions as well as access to land and financial services, rural farmers run the risk of being excluded from the new legal market.
-To ensure participation of rural communities, an adequate support infrastructure needs to be in place.
-For this reason, Malawi has been looking for guidance on what policies to adapt and which regulatory steps to take.
+Without industrial capacities, favourable investment conditions, as well as access to financial and agricultural services, many small rural farmers run the risk of being excluded from the new legal market.
+To ensure their effective participation, an adequate support infrastructure needs to be in place.
+For this reason, Malawi has been looking for strategic, regulatory, and agricultural guidance.

-Since 2023, on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), the GPDPD has been working with Malawi to support the country’s budding cannabis institutions, especially the Cannabis Regulatory Authority (CRA).
-Our objective is to provide strategic advice and capacity development to strengthen the in-house expertise of Malawian authorities, all while ensuring the inclusion of small farmers and responsible private sector stakeholders in the process.
-The ultimate goal is to establish an equitable and sustainable cannabis value chain in Malawi that offers new opportunities.
-With the right policies, regulatory steps, and support infrastructure in place, Malawi could become a leading player in the global cannabis market.
+Since 2023, on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), GPDPD has been working with Malawian institutions involved in the country’s budding cannabis industry, such as the Cannabis Regulatory Authority (CRA) and the Department of Agricultural and Research Services (DARS).
+GPDPD’s objective is to provide strategic advice and capacity development to strengthen the in-house expertise of Malawian authorities, all while ensuring the inclusion of small farmers and responsible private-sector stakeholders in the process.
+The ultimate goal is to establish a socially equitable, environmentally friendly and economically sustainable cannabis value chain in Malawi.
+With the right policies, regulatory steps, and support infrastructure in place, Malawi could soon become a player in the global cannabis market.